 This unique and old piece of embroidery is 73 meters long (225 feet) was exhibited for the first time in 1077 in the cathedral.

-You will enjoy and understand with your private guide why this almost 1000 year old piece of work was such precious asset for the Dukes of Normandy.
+You will enjoy and understand with your private guide why this almost 1000 year old piece of work was such precious asset to the Dukes of Normandy.

 Overlord Operation, Neptune Operation, Cobra Operation, Epsom Operation…are some of the events that took place in Normandy that your private guide will inform you about.
 Most of all, you will be in the Dday sites where millions of Allied Troops landed on June 6th 1944 during several weeks.